Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 Vall de Núria is also a symbolic place for Catalans because the document that would be the basis for writing the Statute of Autonomy of Catalonia was drafted in room number 202 of the hotel in 1931.

-Seeing so many people after 2 days of being isolated in the mountains was shocking!
+Seeing so many people after two days of isolation in the mountains was shocking!
 We enjoyed a picnic in the grass, overviewing the lake.

 As soon as the clouds came, we returned to the hostel following the Bosc de la Verge path, a 2.2 km hike unwinding through the forest.